We are currently leading or partnering on the following research projects:

 Understanding And Responding To The Discourse Of Frailty And Its Impact On Health Service Design For Older People – a doctoral thesis study that uses institutional ethnography to explore how the priorities expressed in government policy related to aging at home may be thwarted by existing health service designs.
 [K. Kay].
 Research Collaborators: University of Toronto.

-Seniors Care Network is currently supporting the following applied research projects:
+We are currently supporting the following research projects:

 Laura I.L.
 Poulin, PhD Cand., Trent University